 11 1Jephthah the Gileadite was an able warrior, who was the son of a prostitute.
 Jephthah’s father was Gilead; 2but Gilead also had sons by his wife, and when the wife’s sons grew up, they drove Jephthah out.
 They said to him, “You shall have no share in our father’s property, for you are the son of an outsider.”a 3So Jephthah fled from his brothers and settled in the Tob country.
 Men of low character gathered about Jephthah and went out raiding with him.

 4Some time later, the Ammonites went to war against Israel.
 5And when the Ammonites attacked Israel, the elders of Gilead went to bring Jephthah back from the Tob country.
 6They said to Jephthah, “Come be our chief, so that we can fight the Ammonites.”
 7Jephthah replied to the elders of Gilead, “You are the very people who rejected me and drove me out of my father’s house.
 How can you come to me now when you are in trouble?”
 8The elders of Gilead said to Jephthah, “Honestly, we have now turned back to you.
 If you come with us and fight the Ammonites, you shall be our commander over all the inhabitants of Gilead.”
 9Jephthah said to the elders of Gilead, “[Very well,] if you bring me back to fight the Ammonites and the LORD delivers them to me, I am to be your commander.”
-10And the elders of Gilead answered Jepthah, “The LORD Himself shall be witness between us: we will do just as you have said.”
+10And the elders of Gilead answered Jephthah, “The LORD Himself shall be witness between us: we will do just as you have said.”

 11Jephthah went with the elders of Gilead, and the people made him their commander and chief.
 And Jephthah repeated all these terms before the LORD at Mizpah.